openjdk/jdk/src/jdk.jartool/share/man/jar.md

 other than the `jar` command.
 The --validate option may be used to perform the following integrity checks against a JAR file:

-- That there are no duplicate Zip entry file names
+- That there are no duplicate ZIP entry file names
-- Verify that the Zip entry file name:
+- Verify that the ZIP entry file name:
     - is not an absolute path
     - the file name is not '.' or '..'
     - does not contain a backslash, '\\'
     - does not contain a drive letter
     - path element does not include '.' or '..
-- The API exported by a multi-release jar archive is consistent across all different release versions.
+- The API exported by a multi-release JAR is consistent across all different release versions.

-The jar tool exits with a status of 0 if there were no integrity issues encountered and >0 if an error/warning occurred.
+The `jar` tool exits with a status of `0` if there were no integrity issues encountered and `> 0` if an error/warning occurred.

 When an integrity issue is reported, it will often require that the JAR file is re-created by the original source of the JAR file.